What is Angiogenesis?

 NFCR-funded scientist Dr. Rakesk Jain’s seminal research demonstrated that anti-angiogenic therapy works by normalizing the abnormal, leaky blood vessels that usually surround and penetrate tumors.
 This therapy improves the delivery of chemotherapy drugs, increases the oxygen content of cancer cells and makes radiation treatments more effective.

-Dr. Jain is now focused on the role of angiogenesis in GBM, the deadliest form of brain cancer.
-Dr. Jain’s research is helping doctors better tailor the use of anti-angiogenic therapies by identifying the characteristics that cause resistance to anti-angiogenic therapy for GBM patients.
-Additionally, Dr. Jain and his team are aiming to identify molecular resistance pathways that may direct the development of new drugs that target these pathways and could extend the benefits of anti-angiogenic therapies for patients.
+Dr. Jain and his team are aiming to identify molecular resistance pathways and characteristics that cause resistance to anti-angiogenic therapy and may direct the development of new drugs that target these pathways and could extend the benefits of anti-angiogenic therapies for patients.